-South Australia's parks are managed to achieve the objectives of the National Parks and Wildlife Act 1972, which includes the preservation and management of wildlife, the protection of cultural and historic sites, the control of weeds and feral species, and the promotion of public interest more generally.
+South Australia's parks are managed to achieve the objectives of the National Parks and Wildlife Act 1972, which includes the preservation and management of wildlife, the protection of cultural and historic sites, and the control of weeds and feral species.
 The parks in this plan were proclaimed as conservation parks for the purpose of conserving the natural or historic features they contain.
 This provides a conservation imperative to all management decisions across each of these parks, with the primary management focus to conserve and, where possible, enhance natural and built heritage values.

 Many of the parks in eastern Kangaroo Island (KI) contain minimal visitor facilities and are of exceptionally high biodiversity value.
 This includes Cygnet Estuary, Busby Islet, Beatrice Islet, Dudley, Lesueur, Pelican Lagoon and Simpson conservation parks.
 Management of these parks will seek to minimise threats, limit disturbing activities, deliver appropriate fire regimes, and secure important ecosystems for study, monitoring and education.
 With the exception of Busby Islet, which is a prohibited area, visitors are permitted to enter these parks on foot.
-However as the prime function is one of conservation, minimal visitor facilities are provided or intended.
+However as the prime function is one of conservation, minimal visitor facilities will be developed.
 Minor trail development is envisioned as a future potential recreational opportunity in some of these parks, subject to the development of a trails strategy.

 This plan also outlines management strategies for conservation parks with a greater concentration of visitor facilities, such as walking trails, vehicle access, campsites, and day visit areas.
-This includes Baudin, Cape Willoughby and Lashmar conservation parks, which provide some of the key recreational spaces in eastern KI.
+This includes Baudin, Cape Willoughby and Lashmar conservation parks, which provide some of the key recreational spaces in eastern Kl.
+Lashmar Conservation Park in particular is a park with a long history of local, free access for day use, which will be maintained.
 Nepean Bay Conservation Park has also been identified as a longer term opportunity with potential to develop campsites, should the park expand.
+Importantly, the expansion of the park and development of the campsites would only occur as a means of protecting the existing park and surrounding landscape from environmental degradation as the highest priority.
 Park management will seek to maintain, conserve and restore species and habitats within these parks, while also promoting modest visitor use.